Sales rep salary varies heavily, but here’s how it breaks down by state.

 The cost of living index measures the difference between the cost of living in a large city and the cost of living in a similar metropolitan region.
 The index takes into account the cost of various living expenditures, resulting in an aggregate measure that new workers may use as a reference point.
 The index gives an instructive overview of rental, transportation, and grocery expenses at a time when college grads are weighing their career options and presently employed job searchers are contemplating a relocation.

 It is possible that various indexes assess living expenditures in different ways.
 For example, according to the Council for Community and Economic Research, San Diego was the most expensive city in the United States in 2018, not New York City, according to Kiplinger.
 Its cost of living index examined costs in 269 metropolitan centers for expenditures such as accommodation, food and utilities; transport; and health, and even simple things like getting a haircut or going to see a movie, as per the Council.
 San Diego’s housing costs are 138 percent more than the national average, and its transportation costs are more than 20 percent higher than the national average, to name a few examples.

 Some places are more expensive than others.
 A place that pays you more to sell stuff may end up costing you more to live there.

-Bad Example: Hawaii on the other hand—not so much.
-To sell there, you’ll make less than the average sales salary and cost of living is 67% higher than average.
+Bad Example: Hawaii, on the other hand—not so much.
+To sell there, you’ll make less than the average sales salary, and the cost of living is 67% higher than average.
 Not a great place to save for retirement.

 Further Research: Here’s a post listing the cost of living by state.

-How well is the sales industry thriving in your state of interest?
+How well is the sales industry thriving in your state?